Interior Design course curriculum

-Interior Design includes a number of specialized classes in the following basic areas.
+The Interior Design undergraduate degree at Northern Arizona University provides a number of specialized classes in a variety of basic areas.

 Technical and professional: